BlazeCodeNet/GreenCuts/README.md

-# Fabric Example Mod
+# Green Cuts Mod

-## Setup
+## Info

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Green Cuts is a FabricMC mod that is only needed server-side, but doesnt hurt to have it on the client.
+Its main purpose is to automatically plant saplings that are dropped on the ground, and its very configurable!

 ## License